Records with Sonobeat in 1967 & 1968

 It's a relatively mild Austin, Texas, October in 1968, and singer/songwriter Fran Nelson – who seems to specialize in torch songs – records Sonobeat's 15th stereo 45 RPM single, the last of Sonobeat's releases in the year.
-Fran's "A" side is a gentle bossa nova cover of the Beatles' 1965 hit Yesterday.
+Fran's "A" side is a toasty bossa nova cover of the Beatles' 1965 hit Yesterday.
 The "B" side is Fran's original song, No Regrets, delivered in a smoky jazz club style enhanced by Sonobeat's stereo steel plate reverb.
 You can almost feel Fran's hot breath in your ear and might even need a gin and tonic to make it all the way through her torrid performance.

-Sonobeat records The Michael Stevens IV's basic instrumental backings for Yesterday and No Regrets during off-hours at The Club Seville, and then Fran overdubs her vocals at Sonobeat's Western Hills Drive studio in northwest Austin.
-The Sonobeat archives hold no additional information about Fran, but our 2018 online research using the Austin American-Statesman and University of Texas Daily Texan newspaper archives uncovers that she's a protege of notable Texas folk singer Carol Hedin, who also appears regularly at The 11th Door, where many KAZZ-FM live remote broadcasts originate from 1965 to 1967 and where Fran frequently performs.
-During the time frame of her recordings, Fran is a University of Texas student and quite likely a drama major, which is reinforced by articles in The University of Texas student newspaper, The Daily Texan, and in the Austin American-Statesman newspaper noting Fran's performances in several UT Drama Department plays during the period 1967 through 1969.
-Fran seems to be unrelated to either outlaw country icon Willie Nelson or prolific Sonosong composer Herman Nelson.
+Sonobeat records The Michael Stevens IV's basic instrumental backings for Yesterday and No Regrets during off-hours at The Club Seville, and then Fran overdubs her vocals at Sonobeat's home-based Western Hills Drive studio in northwest Austin.
+The Sonobeat archives hold no additional information about Fran, but our 2018 online research using the Austin American-Statesman and University of Texas Daily Texan newspaper archives uncovers that she's a protege of notable Texas folk singer Carol Hedin, who also appears regularly at The 11th Door.
+Fran is even credited with writing songs for Carol.
+During the time frame of her KAZZ-FM and Sonobeat recordings, Fran is a University of Texas drama major, performing in many UT Drama Department plays.
+Fran appears unrelated to either outlaw country icon Willie Nelson or prolific Sonosong composer Herman Nelson.

 Fran Nelson: standard guitar and vocals